danieldddao/xWin/personal_logs/matt_a_personal_log.md

 * Mouse movement is jittery and needs to be fixed.
   * WOuldn't be an issue w/ C++...
 * Finally on to testing
+* It's moving smoothly now!!!!
+Thread.sleep is a bad thing